eddiejessup/porc/readme.md

 Create an event.
 You can allow Orchestrate to generate a timestamp, or provide your own as a [datetime object](https://docs.python.org/2/library/datetime.html#datetime-objects).

+For usage information on the optional `handler` argument, see `Client.post`.

 This method returns a [Response](#response) object.

 ### Client.put_event